nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 The full content of the poster, along with links to related material, including research and examples of best practice. _This is a work in progress._

+Note: For the code of the example plots, refer to ...

 ### General

 * National Geographic: [Taking data visualisation from eye candy to efficiency](http://news.nationalgeographic.com/2015/09/150922-data-points-visualization-eye-candy-efficiency/)